FaserF/TaskerProfiles/Check Rain in Morning by javiertury/README.md

 # Check Rain Tasks
 Customizable rain notifications for tasker.
 Get rain notifications in the morning if it is going to rain during the day.
-Check continuously for rain and get notified.
-Know if tomorrow is going to rain.
+This project is based on the work from javiertury tasker-check-rai https//github.com/javiertury/tasker-check-rain?files=1 Even this description is based on his work :) so be sure to check his githun out.
+He has a lot more options, i have only improved the morning optioj to my own needs.

 Requirements
   * These tasks are for the android app [Tasker](http://tasker.dinglisch.net/)
   * You need an API key from [openweathermap.org](http://openweathermap.org/appid)
-  * Lastly, these tasks are configured to launch [Forecastie](https://github.com/martykan/forecastie) by default, although it can be changed.

 # Installation
 The folder `check-rain` in this repo contains 2 folders, `profiles` and `tasks`.
 Copy those 2 folders to your android device, preferably to `/sdcard/Tasker`.